stefansnaerh/nextjs-prismic---module6/README.md

 I made this simple app with Nextjs and Prismic as a headless CMS.

 I would have liked more time to make the website look better and more functionality but I already spent 25+ hours on this so this has to do for now.

+I'm definitely going to look more into prismic when I'm more comfortable with Nextjs.